Beaujolais & Burgers: A Successful Pairing

 Almost everyone loves burgers, but what about burgers and wine?
 Chilled red wine at that!
 This is not a pairing you would ordinarily think of; however, the two make for a surprisingly winning combination.
 We recently attended a tasting of Georges Duboeuf Beaujolais series of reds from the eastern region of France: Beaujolais-Villages, Chiroubles, Brouilly, Fleurie, Morgon and Juliénas Chateuu des Capitans.
 The wines were paired with several different styles of burgers.

 At the presentation, wine expert Mark Oldham extolled the virtues of this graceful and charming style of wine: Beaujolais is not a snobby wine; the bottles are very affordable; the taste is charming and approachable; and it makes for a great selection on a first date, as this style of wine is very easy drinking.
-He also noted it’s perfect for the current season, late summer to early fall.
+He also noted it’s perfect for the current season.

 The Duboeuf Beaujolais are made with 100% Gamay grapes, a very old cultivar that shows tasting notes of red fruits, including currants, raspberries, cherries and strawberries.
 The wines exhibit a tender mouthfeel, deep flavor, and tend to have soft tannins, so they’re very refreshing when served chilled.
 Oldham referred to them as something of a white wine masquerading as a red wine, considering how well they work with cheeses and other traditional white wine pairings.